-"He called me Maggot!
-Not Maggie like a normal teenager, but Maggot!
-It's like I'm in kindergarten again."
-I said, tossing the blanket off of me.
-I paced back and forth in my room.
+"He called me Maggot, not Maggie like a normal teenager, but Maggot!
+It's like we're in kindergarten again."
+I said, and tossed the blanket off of me and paced back and forth in my room.

 My dad wasn't home yet from work, and it was starting to get dark.
 I really hated being home alone.
-Especially at night!
-This new house is creepy, the lights in my room barely worked, keeping my bedroom at a constant dim setting.
+And especially at night!

 "You didn't deny his hotness!"
-Cassie said confirming his physical appearance in her head.
+Cassie said which apparently confirmed his physical appearance in her head.

 "You imagine him however you want, he still called me Maggot.
 I refuse to think of him as anything other than an annoyance."